Denhac/denhac-official-docs/membership-agreement.md

 The following terms will have the stated meanings for purposes of this Agreement:
 1. **Full Member, Member.** A denhac Member has had their ID verified by an authorized denhac agent and has been issued an RFID card.
 Member has full access to the space and tools.
 2. **Pending Member.** A Pending Member is one who has paid but has not yet had an ID check and been issued an RFID card.
 Pending members do not have full access to the space and are not yet allowed to use any tools.
-3. **Denhac Agent.** "Agent" refers to any authorized agent who is able to represent denhac in an official capacity.
+3. **denhac Agent.** "Agent" refers to any authorized agent who is able to represent denhac in an official capacity.
 Generally applies to any member of the Board and/or any of our Managers.
 4. **The Building, The Space.** The "Building" and/or "Space" means the real property located at 700 Kalamath Street, Denver, CO 80204, as well as the adjacent alley and parking lots located on the property.
 5. **The Website.** "Website" refers to the site running at denhac.org, which all members use for signing up, providing profile/contact information, saving payment methods, voting in member-only polls, and other such functions.
 Most all denhac services interact with the website in some capacity.
 6. **Hackerspace.** "Hackerspace" means the spaces in the Building defined by denhac for use by hackerspace members under the terms of this Agreement.
 7. **Common Areas.** "Common Areas" means the spaces in the Building defined by denhac that may be used and accessed by all denhac members, unless otherwise reserved by a denhac member.
-8. **Board, The Board.** Denhac's Board of Directors.
+8. **Board, The Board.** denhac's Board of Directors.
 A full description of denhac's Board is [linked here](https://denhac.org/wiki/the-board).
 9. **Bylaws.** The articles established by denhac regarding regulation and proceedings of the organization as a whole, which are [linked here](https://denhac.org/bylaws).
 10. **Wiki.** The collective knowledge base perpetually being built by Members and Agents of denhac, which is [linked here](https://denhac.org/wiki).
 11. **Official Policies.** The policies and procedures of denhac, as approved by the Board of Directors, which is [linked here](https://denhac.org/denhac-official-policies).